aidatapros/microsoftgovernance/README.md

 **People are Key: Technology is important, but data governance success hinges on clear communication, collaboration, and accountability across the organization.**

-4. How to Start:
+## How to Start:

-Begin by understanding the business goals and how data is used within the organization.
-Identify key stakeholders and start with a pilot program to experiment with governance policies.
-Ensure you balance security, compliance, and business needs.
-Develop initial policies for areas such as data sharing, naming conventions, and guest access.
+* Begin by understanding the business goals and how data is used within the organisation.
+* Identify key stakeholders and start with a pilot program to experiment with governance policies.
+* Ensure you balance security, compliance, and business needs.
+* Develop initial policies for areas such as data sharing, naming conventions, and guest access.

 ## 4-Hour Workshop Structure: